 Gomez-Barrís provides a reading of Mapuche filmmaker Francisco Huichaqueo’s film Mencer: Ni Pewma, an experimental documentary focused on the relationship between the criminalization of Mapuche people in southern Chile, state violence under Pinochet’s regime, and the imposition of monoculture tree plantations by private corporations.
 Gómez-Barris notes how each of these forces constitute a permanent war against Mapuche people, and that the film confronts these violences while also doing the important intergenerational work of creating an archive for future generations.
 By cataloging historical violence alongside a tradition of Mapuche refusal, Huichaqueo’s film insists on the futurity and survival of Mapuche people amid ongoing colonial and ecological violence.
 Creating an archive to document a genealogy of refusal for future generations is an especially powerful practice against the tendency for resistance to be co-opted, repackaged, and commodified.
 Gómez-Barris’s text shows that the forms of refusal, fugitivity, and insurrection found in the art, literature, and organizing practices of black and native communities hold important ecological knowledges necessary for survival.

-These black and indigenous traditions have emphasized that solutions, redress, and healing will not come from the setter states, multinational corporations, or capitalist paradigms that have produced ecological destruction, no matter how much these entities try to co-opt or absorb struggles for ecological justice.
+These black and indigenous traditions have emphasized that solutions, redress, and healing will not come from the settler states, multinational corporations, or capitalist paradigms that have produced ecological destruction, no matter how much these entities try to co-opt or absorb struggles for ecological justice.
 What would it mean if climate chaos and ecological destruction were understood as deeply consistent with the existence of the United States?
 It would mean looking to abolition and decolonization as projects to work toward in pursuit of climate justice.
 It would mean doing the heavy work of imagination, so that we dream up a world more beautiful and alive than anything neoliberal environmentalism could promise.
 This is the kind of imagination practiced in the politics and activism of Mujeres Creando, a decolonial anarchist feminist organization based in La Paz, Bolivia.
 In the final chapter of her book, Gómez-Barris describes the group’s creation of the Feminist Constitution, a rewriting of the Bolivian constitution put forth by Evo Morales.
 Written from the voices of indigenous women, sex workers, and lesbians, and centralizing the oppressions faced by these communities, the Feminist Constitution insists that these particular perspectives are sites of knowledge production that hold important insight about the logics of colonialism, patriarchy, and heterosexism in Bolivian society.
 The Feminist Constitution resists the promise of state recognition and inclusion and has at its center a decolonial feminist future that is thorough in its insistence on indigenous sovereignty, ecological justice, queer and trans liberation, and an end to policing, militarism, and gendered violence.
 In describing the political demands included in the Feminist Constitution, The Extractive Zone offers a glimpse into what kind of world may be possible through the everyday practices and knowledges of submerged perspectives.